pedrosfaria2/economic_events/README.md

 - **Fetch and Store Data**: Fetch economic events data from the web and store it in a SQLite database.
 - **View Stored Data**: View and filter stored economic events data in a tabular format.
-- **Send Email**: Send an email with today's economic events, including the option to customize the recipient, subject, and message.
+- **Send Email**: Send an email with today's economic events, including the option to customize the recipient, subject, and message. **Note: This feature is only supported on Windows.**
 - **Automated Testing**: Unit, integration, and performance tests to ensure the reliability and correctness of the application.
 - **Benchmarking**: Performance benchmarking to measure and optimize the performance of various application components.